 Responsible Gambling on Your Bookmaker

-Every betting site will have tools to help you stay in control, and gamble responsibly.
+Almost all UK bookmakers will have tools to help you stay in control, and gamble responsibly.

 - Self-assessment tests – Most bookmakers offer a self-assessment test to give you guidance on whether you are a risk of developing a gambling problem.
 They are fully anonymous, and your answers will not be recorded.
 Some betting sites also include diaries, budget calculators and other tools to help stay in control.